 Zone A - Rural Agricultural (Baseline Road to Corneils Road).
 Given the existing open space character of this zone, conservation subdivisions and estate residential is suggested as future land uses.
-Similar to Illinois Route 47, a character buffer along Eldamain Road is recommended to maintain the zone's semi-rural visual character.
+Similar to Illinois Route 47, a 50 to 100 foot character buffer along Eldamain Road is recommended to maintain the zone's semi-rural visual character.
 A Yorkville gateway monument or sign should be installed at Baseline Road to announce entry into the community.